 ADC Properties Continues

 The Bandwidth represents the maximum frequency of the input analog signal that can be provided to the ADC.
-The bandwidth follow Nyquist sampling theorem.
+The bandwidth follows the Nyquist sampling theorem.

 If the sampling rate of the ADC is 200kHz then the maximum frequency of analog signal the ADC can accept is 100kHz.
 The bandwidth of the ADC is defined as 100kHz.

-Sampling rate is defined as the number of samples acquired in one second.
-The sampling rate follow Nyquist sampling theorem.
+The sampling rate is defined as the number of samples acquired in one second.
+The sampling rate follows the Nyquist sampling theorem.
 According to this theorem, the sampling rate must be at least twice the bandwidth of the input signal.

 In ADCs, performance can usually be improved using dither.
 This is a very small amount of white noise is added to the input before conversion.
 Its effect is to randomize the state of the LSB based on the signal.
-At lower signal voltage level it allows the ADC to convert, at the expense of a slight increase in noise.
-Dithering can also increase dianamic range of ADC.
+At a lower signal voltage level, it allows the ADC to convert, at the expense of a slight increase in noise.
+Dithering can also increase the dynamic range of ADC.

-Jitter comes in picture when analog input signal has a frequency component in it.
-Due to the uncertainty of ADC clock the actual sampling time is also unpredictable.
-The jitter due to ADC clock adds to the recorded noise that will reduce the effective number of bits (ENOB).
+Jitter comes into the picture when an analog input signal has a frequency component in it.
+Due to the uncertainty of the ADC clock, the actual sampling time is also unpredictable.
+The jitter due to the ADC clock adds to the recorded noise that will reduce the effective number of bits (ENOB).
 The error is zero for DC, small at low frequencies, but significant with signals of high amplitude and high frequency.

-Alising occurs when frequencies above the Nyquist rate are sampled which lead to incorrect frequency representation.
-Aliasing occurs because instantaneously sampling a function at two or fewer times per cycle results in missed cycles, and therefore the appearance of an incorrectly lower frequency.
+Aliasing occurs when frequencies above the Nyquist rate are sampled which leads to incorrect frequency representation.
+Aliasing occurs because instantaneously sampling a function two or fewer times per cycle results in missed cycles, and therefore the appearance of an incorrectly lower frequency.
 For example, a 3 kHz sine wave being sampled at 2.5 kHz would be reconstructed as a 500 Hz sine wave.

 Oversampling is a process of sampling the analog input signal at a significantly higher sampling rate than the Nyquist sampling rate.
 The main advantages of oversampling are: